 It is no exaggeration to say that my career has awarded me numerous opportunities for entrepreneurial mentoring.
 In 2013, a few months after the partial acquisition of Fresset Ltd by the TENP SA Group, I became the operations manager of serval business workshops, some under the aegis of the Municipality of Athens and others on behalf of private institutions and NPOs.

-The decision to outsource the construction of a minor project of Fresset Ltd to an Indian company is a memory I will not soon forget.
+The decision to outsource the web development of a minor project of Fresset Ltd to an Indian company is a memory I will not soon forget.
 Along with the company’s accountant, we decided to record the project in cash accounts as a cash flow transaction to ensure that fund’s account corresponded to the correct reality, but not as a statement in the balance sheet.
 We hoped it would be compatible with ministerial decisions, given India’s service costs were considered non-deducted expenses.
 The Greek Tax Authority deducted the expense because I had never travelled to India, and VAT, income tax, and a fine had to be paid.
 Nevertheless, the project eventually cost 30% less than it would have been choosing the European Market.
 If a 24-year-old entrepreneur can readily enjoy the globalized economy, then the only thing that a national authority can do is have a traditional sense of prevention.
 As another memory of that kind, I distinguish when after I sold my shares of the abovementioned company and planned my law studies, I temporarily worked for a cost accounting company.
 I developed a dashboard that monitored the salaries of a Special Purpose Entity.
 Although the concept of the core code was easy, the SPE directors were unwilling to invest in CRM software.
 I managed to prepare a fully automated payroll flow report system from scratch with the less possibly input by the user.

 All the aforementioned experiences were crucial to my superior performance in the European University Cyprus Law School.
 I undertook research projects, culminating in the distinguished publications “Open Texture of International Tax Law” & “Contemporary Issues of Possible Market Distortion by App Stores” in the ENTHA Journal.
 I also completed an LLB thesis, which involved a theoretical study of Informal Value Transfer System, Terrorism, and Money Laundering.
 Outside of the Law School, I worked as a legal researcher for Central Bank Cyprus where one of the undertakings was entitled as “Monograph of Cyprus Insolvency Rules“.